VRLabs/IsRendering-Detection/README.md

 * Add the ``RenderingDetection/IsRendering`` bool parameter to any of your Playable Layers.
 The value will be ``True`` when ``Renderer`` is in view, and false when outside of view.
   * You can use this bool to build your own systems in your FX Controller.
-* In the prefabs hierarchy, the ``IsRendering Container`` is enabled when in view. ``IsNotRendering Container`` is enabled when not in view.
+* In the prefab's hierarchy, the ``IsRendering Container`` is enabled when in view. ``IsNotRendering Container`` is enabled when not in view.
   * You can put your own objects into the containers to show or hide them accordingly
-  * The containers have a cube and sphere for previewing and confirming that the system works, feel free to delete them.
+  * The containers include a cube and sphere for previewing and confirming that the system works; feel free to delete them.

 ## Performance stats